Hyponatremia in Moderate and Severe Traumatic Brain Injury

 Abstract

-Introduction: Sodium disorders are one of the most important electrolyte disorders among brain trauma patients.
-Therefore, the purpose of this study was to determine the frequency of hyponatremia in patients with moderate and severe brain trauma and its relationship with disease prognosis.
+Objectives: The purpose of this study was to determine the frequency of hyponatremia in patients with moderate and severe brain trauma and its relationship with disease prognosis.

 Methods: This descriptive-cross-sectional and prospective study was conducted on brain trauma patients visiting Kashani Hospital in Isfahan city in 2023.
 The obtained data was analyzed by SPSS 24.

-Results: Out of the 54 examined (23 severe TBI and 31 moderate TBI) patients, hypernatremia was observed in 7 cases (13%), and hyponatremia was observed in 23 cases (42.7%).
+Results: Out of the 54 examined (23 severe TBI and 31 moderate TBI) patients, hypernatremia was observed in seven cases (13%), and hyponatremia was observed in 23 cases (42.7%).
 Hyponatremia on the first day had a significant relationship with the bad prognosis of the disease.
-In addition, a significant relationship was observed between the type of imaging findings and GOS, so that people who had ICH imaging findings were associated with a poorer prognosis Pvalue <0.05.
+In addition, a significant relationship was observed between the type of imaging findings and GOS, so that people who had ICH imaging findings were associated with a poorer prognosis p <0.05.

 Conclusion: On the first day, hyponatremia had a significant prevalence in moderate and severe brain trauma patients, which was associated with a bad prognosis of the disease, and this relationship is not dependent on factors such as age, gender, and cause of trauma.